Alexander Nevsky Cathedral, Nizhny Novgorod: Russian Empire

 In 1856 the merchants decided to build a new Orthodox cathedral in memory of the visit of the fair by Emperor Alexander II.
 They turned to the request for the construction of a new cathedral to Bishop Anthony and Governor A. Muraviov.
 A collection of donations was made.
 The required funds (454,667 rubles 28 kopecks) were recruited over 10 years (by 1866).
-September 8, 1864, was lay the foundation stone of the future temple.
-By 1864 the project of the architect Robert Kilevain was ready.
-The project had to be remade due to the insufficient strength of the cathedral.
-Then it turned out that there was not enough funding for this.
-A new project, proposed by the young architect Lev Dahl, was also not approved.

 November 18, 1865, the temple project was approved by the government.
-His authorship is still not exactly established.
 In 1866 Lev Dahl returned to Nizhny Novgorod from abroad and finalized the project.

-September 15, 1867 was established by the construction committee for the construction of the temple, and August 11, 1868, was re-laying the cathedral on the Strelka (Spit).
 The main construction of the cathedral was begun on August 18, 1868 and lasted for 13 years, the interior works continued until 1881.
-The cathedral was built without a pile foundation and "it was a centric monumental building with five octagonal tents, a central tent 72.5 meters high.
-In the decoration of the facade elements of different architectural styles were combined.
-The plan of the cathedral was eclectic in character."
-In the cathedral were transported icons from the liquidated Makaryev monastery, which suffered from a fire.
+The cathedral was built without a pile foundation.